 The fair value of these financial instruments is calculated by discounting the expected principal and interest future cash flows for these instruments, considering that the payments of the instalments occur in the contractually defined dates.
 The discount rate used reflects the current conditions applied by the Bank in identical instruments for each of the different residual maturities.
 The discount rate includes the market rates for the residual maturity date (rates from the monetary market or from the interest rate swap market, at the end of the year).
-As at 31 December 2020, the average discount rate was 0.15% for loans and advances.
-As at 31 December 2019, the average discount rate was 0.11% for loans and advances.
+As at 31 December 2021, the average discount rate was 0.23% for loans and advances.